poppadum/dynquee/README.md

 A program to run a digital marquee for [Recalbox] on a second display connected via HDMI, similar to the [PiMarquee2][pimarquee2] project for [Retropie][retropie].

 ### Why?
-I was building a bartop arcade machine and I wanted to have a dynamic marquee which could change depending on which game system was selected and which game was being played.
+I'm building a bartop arcade machine and I want to have a dynamic marquee which can change depending on which game system is selected and which game is being played.

-I knew I wanted my arcade to run [Recalbox] and I already had a Pi4 to run it on.
-As the Pi4 has dual HDMI outputs I wanted to drive the marquee from the second HDMI output.
+I want to use [Recalbox] to run the machine and I already have a [Raspberry Pi 4][pi4] to run it on.
+As the Pi4 has dual HDMI outputs I want to drive the marquee from the second HDMI output.

-The marquee display I had in mind was an [ultrawide 19" 1920x360 LED panel][DV190FBM] which is the ideal size for my build.
+The marquee display I've had in mind is an [ultrawide 19" 1920x360 LED panel][DV190FBM] which is the ideal size for my build.
 Unfortunately it's quite expensive so I may have to settle for a [cheaper 14.9" TN panel][LTA149B780F] available from Amazon or ebay.

 For testing I used a spare 19" TV running at 720p resolution.